rjshvjy/puvi/.dev-index/code_usage_report.md

   - create_sku_production in puvi-backend/puvi-backend-main/modules/sku_production.py

 ### customer_ship_to_locations
-- Used by modules: customers, sku_outbound
+- Used by modules: sku_outbound, customers
 - Files: 2
 - Functions using this table:
   - get_outbound_history in puvi-backend/puvi-backend-main/modules/sku_outbound.py